 What She's Looking For:

 "I don’t represent individual short stories, genre writing such as romance and mystery, but I do like literary books with romance and mystery elements to them.
-I look for a strong voice, real characters, and compelling, memorable stories.
-I’m not so keen on easy readers and short story or poetry collections."
+I look for a strong voice, real characters, and compelling, memorable stories.”
 (Link)

 What She Isn't Looking For: